WebOfTrust/keri/docs/Glossary.md

 #### Establishment Event

 An event that establishes control authority.
 What are the authoritative key-pairs in any point in time.
-For a trivial system this is one authoritative keypair and it never changes.
+For a trivial system this is one authoritative key pair and it never changes.
 However, if we need persistance in our identifier and we want to be able to for example overcome compromise of our keys, we need to be able to do something like rotate keys.

 #### End verifiable log